mariellefoster/marf-books/future.md

 - Kate Griffen: A Madness of Angels
 - Sabaa Tahir: An Ember in the Ashes
 - John W. Diers: Twin Cities by Trolley
+- The People's Future of the United States